The Prince Bishop River Cruiser on the River Wear, with Prebends Bridge in the background

 Durham Town Hall

-Situated in the Market Place, the Town Hall has an impressive Victorian hall and other interesting spaces.
+Situated in the Market Place, the Town Hall has an impressive Victorian hall.
 Since the 14th Century the Trade Guilds and Freemen of Durham City have met in the Guildhall.
 You’ll also find a model and exhibits relating to the Little Count, who lived in Durham in the 19th century.
-Saturdays only.
+Open Wed- Sat 8am - 4pm.
+Tours 10am -3pm

 View from the drive towards the redbrick front of the Durham Miner's Hall building, showing one of the statues at the side of the drive